Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ## 🔍 Background

 This project was inspired by a lecture where I noticed that I and many of my coursemates were disengaged.
-The course was not our major and it seemed very abstract, so I wondered if it was possible to turn the lecture into a relatable game.
+The course was not our major and it seemed very abstract, so I wondered if it was possible to turn the lecture content into a relatable game.

 After experimenting with platforms like Kahoot!, Duolingo, Classcraft, etc., I built a custom gamified learning site using Moodle LMS hosted on an Azure VM.
 I split an undergraduate-level Usability Engineering course (access was given to me by the course lecturer) into six modules: three gamified and one non-gamified.
 I created multiple-choice and short-answer questions using the 'Aiken' and 'GIFT' question bank format in Moodle, respectively.